caiocarneloz/FastFeatureEngineering/README.md

 - Normalize columns

 ## Usage
-The FastFeatureEngineering function takes as argument a dataframe containing the data and a dictionary containing the desired output.
+The fastfe function takes as argument a dataframe containing the data and a dictionary containing the desired output.
 The desired outputs are the dictionary keys while column names are the values.
 The possible outputs are represented by the following keys:

 - **sum** - to get the sum of a set of columns
 - **diff** - to get the difference between columns